 Another plus of starting at street level is that you are continually rinsing the driveway as you are working your way up to it towards the garage or the end of the driveway.
 Using this method can considerably cut down on the time needed to complete the task.

-Wash horizontally, not vertically
+Wash your driveway horizontally, not vertically

 A clean driveway is the main priority here, but if it still looks bad after the fact, you will be left wondering why you bothered in the first place.
 The actual direction you wash the driveway in can have a big influence on how it looks once you are finished.